Fred Longstaff

-Fred Longstaff (birth registered third ¼ 1890 – 22 July 1916) was an English professional rugby league footballer who played in the 1900s and 1910s.
+Fred Longstaff (18 September 1890 – 22 July 1916) was an English professional rugby league footballer who played in the 1900s and 1910s.
 He played at representative level for Great Britain, England and Yorkshire, and at club level for Victoria Rangers ARLFC (in Eccleshill, Bradford), Halifax and Huddersfield, as a forward.
 He was a member of Huddersfield's 1914/15 'Team of All Talents' by winning All Four Cups available to them.

 Background

 Fred Longstaff's birth was registered in Bradford district, West Riding of Yorkshire, England, and he died aged 25 on 22 July 1916, fighting at the Battle of the Somme, France.
 He served as a Private with the 1st/6th Bn.
 West Yorkshire Regiment (Prince of Wales's Own).
 He is buried at Blighty Valley Cemetery, Authuille Wood.